spotinst/help/src/docs/eco/tutorials/choose-a-strategy.md

 # Choose AWS RI Strategy

-After you click Choose Strategy in the Dashboard’s [Analysis](eco/tutorials/review-ri-spending-analysis) page (Eco AWS), you will choose a reserved instance (RI) strategy in the Strategy Selection page, shown below.
+After you click **Choose Strategy** in the Dashboard’s [Analysis](eco/tutorials/review-ri-spending-analysis) page (Eco AWS), seelect a reserved instance (RI) strategy in the Strategy Selection page.

 <img src="/eco/_media/tutorials-choose-strategy-01.png" />

-You can choose a strategy that best suits your needs:
+You can select one of the strategies:

 - Short Term
 - Medium Term
 - Long Term
 - Custom Term

-When you mark a strategy, be sure to check the information to the right which includes summary line and potential yearly savings for the selected strategy.
+When you select a strategy, a summary line with the potential yearly savings for that strategy is displayed on the right.

 ## Summary Line

-The Summary Line displays the following numbers:
+The Summary Line displays:

 - All Time Waste: Amount wasted on unused reserved instances.
 - Current RI Commitment: The monthly amount of reserved instance compute capacity you are currently committed to.